CS2103JAN2017-W09-B4/addressbook-level4/docs/UserGuide.md

 > In cases whereby user forgets the exact `KEYWORD`, or makes typographical errors, doTASK will generate a near match search.

 Examples:<br>
-> User wants to find a task with presentation in the task name.<br>
+> User wants to find a task with presentation in the task name (there exists a task with task name : presentation).<br>
 * `find presentation`
-> User doesn't sure of the exact task name (there exists a task with task name : presentation).<br>
+> User doesn't sure of the exact task name.<br>
 * `find present`
-> User accidentally typed an extra character, or missing a character (there exists a task with task name : presentation).<br>
+> User accidentally typed an extra character, or missing a character.<br>
 * `find presentations`
-> User accidentally swapped two characters during typing (there exists a task with task name : presentation).<br>
+> User accidentally swapped two characters during typing.<br>
 * `find presentatoin`

 ### 3.10.
 Searching for tags: `findtag`